taytayfujif/aws-photo-bucket/README.md

 const s3 = new AWS.S3();
 const params = { Bucket: 'photo-bucket-tmp-prjct'};
 ```
- - Use s3.listObjects in your lambda function [s3.listObjects](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#listObjects-property)
+ - Use [s3.listObjects](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#listObjects-property) method in your lambda function to list contents of public S3 bucket.
-2. Configure .yml for your function with ```region:us-west-2``` & add the code below to allow CORS:
+2. Configure .yml for your Lambda function with a GET route & add the code below to allow CORS:
 ```
+  region: us-west-2
   cors:
   origin: '*'
   headers: